What is our mission? How are we structured? What is our history?

 The League of Women Voters has two separate and distinct roles.

-In the last 6 years or so, the LWVSI, in partnership with the Shelter Island Association(SIA), has held candidate forums for Town offices and judgeships.
+The LWVSI ha for many years, in partnership with the Shelter Island Association(SIA) conducted candidate forums for Town offices and judgeships.
 Before this time the SIA held its own forum.
 In joining forces we were able to ensure better attendance at the forums while maintaining our non-partisan policy.

 Finally, we actively promote voter participation with registration drives and distribution of our stickers--"Just Voted"-- at the polls on election day to enhance voter awareness.